alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 #### When picking what to work on, check what's underinvested

 Most people solve puzzlehunts in a team, and it's usually not good for everyone on the team to pile onto one puzzle.
 Instead it's better for people to spread out.
-When looking for a puzzle to work on, it can therefore be helpful to check what puzzles need help, and which ones have enough people to push it to the finish without you.
+When looking for a puzzle to work on, it can be helpful to check which ones have enough people to push it to the finish without you, and which ones need assistance.

-In general, puzzles with big lists of clues (e.g. crosswords) can absorb lots of people, and puzzles with many serial a-has (e.g. logic puzzles) see diminishing returns when people join the puzzle.
+In general, puzzles with big lists of clues (e.g. crosswords) can absorb lots of people, and puzzles with many serial a-has (e.g. logic puzzles) see diminishing returns.
 It's not always clear if a puzzle is more serial or parallel.
 One quick hack is to **just ask the people working on the puzzle** if they want help or think they have it under control.